Balakrishnan-10/Problem-Solving-Math-and-Patterns-using-JS-/readme.md

 3. Check if a number is palindrome.
 4. Check if a number is prime.(Time Complexity and Algorithms).
 5. Print Hollow Square Pattern.
-6. Print a right angled trianglepattern of asterisks:
+6. Print a right angled trianglepattern of asterisks.